Yejashi/obsidianNotes/Research/AMDGPU/Intro To Register Pressure.md

 - When compiling with debug symbols, look for comments like `4-Byte Folded Spill`

 Direct indicators of scratch use (in --save-temps):
-- Look for non zero
+- Look for non zero `ScratchSize XX` in metadata after a given kernel

+Indirect indicators of scratch use (also available in dissasamebly)